 Reishi should ideally be harvested while still young and in their prime.
 Wait until the cap matures into its distinctive semi-circular, kidney-shaped form.

 It's also advisable to hold off on harvesting until the caps have slightly hardened.
 Typically, harvesting takes place 1-3 months after they initially appear.

-Don't wait too long, or there won't be more polypore caps because slugs and bugs enjoy munching on them.
-You can choose the most attractive specimens because fruiting often contains 5–20 caps on a single tree or log.
+However, don't wait too long, especially if you are going after wild mushrooms—if you wait too long, there won't be more polypore caps because slugs and bugs enjoy munching on them.
+In addition, choose the most attractive specimens because fruiting often contains 5–20 caps on a single tree or log.

 A firm, sharp knife is used to harvest the caps.
-Depending on the size, you might need to use a sawing motion to remove the polypore from the wood.
+Depending on the size, you might need a sawing motion to remove the polypore from the wood.

 Is Ganoderma Sessile The Same As Reishi?